How do you reduce user errors and improve the product user experience?

 Visual Design

-The visual design represents an essential function in achieving optimal visual hierarchy to highlight important elements and tone-down not as important ones.
+The visual design represents an essential function in achieving an optimal visual hierarchy, highlighting important elements and lowering them down to less important ones.
 Device size is a significant factor in how UI needs to be designed to achieve that goal.
 As the device size increases, visual design becomes even more critical to present information with the correct visual hierarchy.
-Even the well-designed layout can look monotonous without proper visual hierarchy, and users may miss important details, leading to user errors.
+A well-designed layout can look monotonous without proper visual hierarchy, and users may miss important details, leading to user errors.
 Learn more about the differences between UI and UX in our previous article.

 Development

 While developing for different sizes, current technology allows for showing or hiding certain elements depending on the device size.
 Designing for the target device enhances the user experience.
-Imagine a legacy PC application on the phone screen, maybe functional, but it will be error-prone.
+Imagine a legacy PC application on the phone screen.
+It may be functional, but it will be error-prone.

 Costs